satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Operational Excellence

-### 79. Describe capacity planning for enterprise scale.
+### Describe capacity planning for enterprise scale

 **Answer:**
 - Monitor usage trends, forecast with tools like CloudWatch, plan for peaks.